IPL-UV/pvl8dagans/README.md

-# Landsat-8 to Proba-V Transfer Learning and Domain Adaptation
+# Landsat-8 to Proba-V Transfer Learning and Domain Adaptation for Cloud detection

-This repo contains the code of publications:
+This repo contains the code of publication:

->[1] G. Mateo-García, V. Laparra, D. López-Puigdollers, and L. Gómez-Chova, "Transferring deep learning models for cloud detection between Landsat-8 and Proba-V", ISPRS Journal of Photogrammetry and Remote Sensing, vol. 160, pp. 1–17, Feb.
-2020, doi: 10.1016/j.isprsjprs.2019.11.024. [paper](https://www.sciencedirect.com/science/article/abs/pii/S0924271619302801)

->[2] G. Mateo-García, V. Laparra, D. López-Puigdollers, and L. Gómez-Chova, "Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection", Submitted. [pre-print](https://arxiv.org/abs/xxx.xxxx)
+>[1] G. Mateo-García, V. Laparra, D. López-Puigdollers, and L. Gómez-Chova, "Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection", Submitted. [pre-print](https://arxiv.org/abs/xxx.xxxx)

-Additional results of [2] can be found at https://isp.uv.es/projects/cloudsat/pvl8dagans
+Additional results can be found at https://isp.uv.es/projects/cloudsat/pvl8dagans

 ## Requirements